RobbieRotten/obsidian/content/UTS Law Notes/FOL Reading notes.md

     - Treaty with NZ was precondition to exercise the Australian Content Standard
   - Regularly cited work around for interpretation
     - Lord Reid in Gill v Donald Humberstone & Co Ltd [1963] 3 All ER 180, 183:
-      - ‘If the language is capable of more than one interpretation, we ought to discard the more natural meaning if it leads to an unreasonable result, and adopted that interpretation which leads to a reasonably practicable result’.
+      - 'If the language is capable of more than one interpretation, we ought to discard the more natural meaning if it leads to an unreasonable result, and adopted that interpretation which leads to a reasonably practicable result'.
   - Fundamental rule
     - A statute is to be expounded according to the intent of the parliament that made it
       - No matter how inconvenient
-      - Higgon v O’Dea [1962] WAR 140
+      - Higgon v O'Dea [1962] WAR 140
-        - s 84 of the Police Act 1892 (WA), which penalised every person who knowingly allowed children under the age of 16 years to enter and remain in any ‘shop or other place of public resort’ that they own.
+        - s 84 of the Police Act 1892 (WA), which penalised every person who knowingly allowed children under the age of 16 years to enter and remain in any 'shop or other place of public resort' that they own.
         - Amusement parks were not exempt
   - Literal Rule
     - Use the natural, ordinary, or dictionary meaning of a word/phrase in statue